Why use Node js? To answer this question, we will consider the words of Ken Williamson, a Node.js engineer and architect:

-Node.js was designed for scalable web development.
-Below, you can see the results of the study conducted by Kai Lei 5 years after Node.js was created.
-In his research, Lei compared the ability of Node.js, Python, and PHP to handle multiple connections based on the “hello world” example.
-He concluded that at the same number of users, Node JS performance is much better compared to the two others.
+Node.js was designed for scalable development of web pages.
+Below, you can see the results of the study conducted 5 years after Node.js was created.
+In his research, Lei compared the ability of Node.js, Python, and PHP to handle multiple connections based on the Hello World example.
+He concluded that at the same number of users, Node js performance is much better compared to the two others.

 When a new connection appears, Node.js fires a callback.
 When there are no connections, Node.js sleeps.
-This model is more effective than thread-based networking, which is also less efficient and more complicated to use.
+This model is more effective than thread-based networking.
+The latter is also less efficient and more complicated to use.

-Node.js is based on non-blocking execution, meaning that one block of code runs independently of another.
-It makes this environment asynchronous — a perfect choice for building scalable web applications.
+Node.js is based on non-blocking asynchronous architecture, meaning that one block of JS code runs independently of another.
+It makes this environment asynchronous — a perfect choice for building scalable network applications.
 An event loop in Node.js is presented as a runtime environment.
 When Node.js finishes executing the input, it enters the event loop instead of using a specific start-the-event-loop call.

 Node.js is the number one choice when it comes to web development.
-It is used by at least 20 million websites worldwide.
-It powers nearly 1.6% of websites globally.
+It powers at least 20 million websites worldwide.
+This is nearly 1.6% of websites globally.
 When you look at the historical trend of Node.js usage, you will see stable growth.
-Compared to November 2020, November 2021 shows the rise of demand.
+Compared to November 2020, November 2021 shows a rise in demand.